CosteaRaulBEST/Fithing-game/README.md

 # Fithing-game
-Video Game in windows form apps.

-The Player class contains a set of variables that are used to represent the state of a player in a fighting game, such as health, damage, playerImage, PlayerPosition, PlayerWidth, PlayerHeight, speed, isMovingLeft, isMovingRight, isBlocking, isDead, isMoving, isLeft, isRight, isAttacking, isHitted, playeridleimgnum, playermovingimgnum, playeratackingnum, playerdamagedimgnum, and attacksound.

-The Player class also contains a set of abstract methods that define the behavior of a player in the game, such as SetPictureBox, Move, setAttackStance, setNormalStance, setBlockStance, setIdleAnimation, PlayerHits, setMovingAnimation, setGetHitted, FlipImage, SetVictorystance, CheckRoundWinner, and SetAtackAnimation.

-The Player1/Player2 class is a concrete class that extends the Player class and provides an implementation for the abstract methods.
-The implementation of the methods in Player1 class are specific to Player1 behavior and are used to set the image, location, and animation of the player in the game.
+I have recently developed a captivating video game using Windows Forms applications.
+This project aims to deliver an engaging fighting game experience for players.
+The game features a Player class that encompasses various attributes, including health, damage, position, image, and animation.
+It also incorporates abstract methods that define the behavior of the players in the game.

+## Description:

+### Player Class:
++ Contains variables for player attributes such as health, damage, image, position, size, speed, and various flags for movement, blocking, and status.
++ Provides abstract methods for setting the player's image, handling movement, stances (attack, normal, block), animations, hit detection, flipping image, victory stance, round winner checking, and attack animation.

+### Player1/Player2 Classes:
++ Concrete classes that extend the Player class.
++ Implement specific behavior, such as setting image, location, and animation, for Player1 and Player2.

+### Form1 Class:
++ Represents the main application form.
-The "Form1" class represents the main form of the application.
-It contains various controls such as buttons, timers, progress bars, and images.
++ Contains controls like buttons, timers, progress bars, and images.
-The "Engine" class is a custom class that handles the game logic.
-It contains instances of two player classes, "Player1" and "Player2", and various methods for updating the game state.
-Things i learned during this project :
++ Interacts with the game engine to handle user input and update the game state.

+### Engine Class:
++ Custom class responsible for game logic.
++ Manages instances of Player1 and Player2 classes.
++ Provides methods for updating game state, handling player interactions, and managing rounds.
++
+## Learning Outcomes:
-* Problem-solving skills and techniques for debugging and troubleshooting cod Good software development practices, such as version control, testing, and documentation.
++ Problem-solving skills and techniques for debugging and troubleshooting cod Good software development practices, such as version control, testing, and documentation.
-* I managed to concretize programming concepts learned from class such as OOP, abstraction, polymorphism, inheritance.
++ I managed to concretize programming concepts learned from class such as OOP, abstraction, polymorphism, inheritance.
-* Collaboration and communication skills for working on software development projects with others.
++ Collaboration and communication skills for working on software development projects with others.
-* Refine my skills with languages and frameworks, such as C#, .NET, abd Windows Forms.
++ Refine my skills with languages and frameworks, such as C#, .NET, abd Windows Forms.

 <img src="https://github.com/CosteaRaulBEST/Fithing-game/assets/91869309/f69c520f-b5f6-49d7-8364-2c884b562308" width="4500">
 <img src="https://github.com/CosteaRaulBEST/Fithing-game/assets/91869309/01a91545-7923-466b-b372-426486f0dcd8" width="4500">